-C. "Knitting Together Arts and Social Change"
+C. "Knitting Together Arts and Social Change" The Arts and Social Change Program based in

 The Arts and Social Change Program based in Peterborough has focused on developing the role of arts in local social change.
 The program seeks to carve out a role for the artist as a citizen and civic leader and aims to develop a localized civic creativity where citizens, artists, and public sector officials exercise their own creativity (Cunningham 2013, 9).
 In order to do so, it has focused on addressing culture change - in part through the arts and creative practice - with local policy-makers and public service leaders, re-calibrating traditional views and methodologies of engagement from policy and arts perspectives, and examining the capabilities needed to unlock imaginative responses to change (Cunningham 2013, 10).